goadesign/plugins/docs/README.md

 Enabling the plugin changes the behavior of the `gen` command of the `goa` tool.
 The command generates an additional `docs.json` at the top level containing the documentation.

+## Known Limitations

+If `goa gen` is invoked with a custom output path (i.e. with the `-o` argument) then the plugin appends to any pre-existing `doc.json` file instead of overwriting.
+Make sure to delete the file prior to running `goa gen` when using the `-o` option.